martinmilo/react-modulox/README.md

     <a href="https://github.com/martinmilo/react-modulox/blob/master/LICENSE"><img src="https://img.shields.io/github/license/martinmilo/react-modulox.svg?colorB=blue" alt="License"></a>
 </p>

-React ModuloX is a tiny, unopinionated UI library whose primary goal is to provide core building blocks for your React application.
+React ModuloX is a tiny UI library whose primary goal is to provide core building blocks for your React application.
 These blocks give you very intuitive API to handle complex theming and styling for various screen sizes.

 ## Why?